Can You See Balboa Park and the San Diego Zoo on the Same Day?

 Buy Admission Before You Go

-Arrange tickets in advance.
-Most people choose the Go San Diego pass, which combines multiple attractions into one sightseeing pass.
-You can purchase San Diego Zoo tickets and whichever Balboa Park museums you’d like to visit online individually.
-Or, Balboa Park has an Explorer Pass to consider for admission to multiple museums that I recommend.
-The caveat is that the Explorer Pass needs to be picked up in Balboa Park so you’d need to start there first.
+Alternatively, Balboa Park offers an Explorer Pass for admission to multiple museums I recommend.
+The caveat is that the Explorer Pass needs to be picked up in Balboa Park, so you’d need to start there first.

 Choose a Convenient Parking Spot